-I love tools and services that can make my life much simpler.
-Jekyll is one of these and I’ve been fan boy for a few years now and as newer options emerge on the market, the better they seem to get.
-At least for me, they do!
+I love tools and tech that can make one’s life easier.
+Jekyll is one of these and I’ve been fan-boy for a few years now.

 As Jekyll say, it’s:

 “Simple, static, and blog-aware.”

 From where I’m sitting it has a been dream tool, for creating an incredibly fast, static website without the clutter.
 Precisely, the reason I built my this site using Jekyll.
 I’ve been on Jekyll for almost five years now so I wanted to write this short piece to illustrate some of the main benefits I have reaped over the last few years and specifically from a designers point of view.

-What do you need to know in order to get on with Jekyll
+What do you need to know in order to “play nice” with Jekyll

 - Understanding of NPM.